ackama/rails-template/README.md

     [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     if enabled in the configuration file.
 - React (optional)
-  - Add configuration and example componenents if enabled in the configuration file.
+  - Add configuration and example components if enabled in the configuration file.
   - Based on [rails-react](https://github.com/reactjs/react-rails)
   - The relevant config files are found in `variants/frontend-react`.